 What’s that joke from the French Revolution?
 “I must find out where my people are going so I can lead them!”
 We lead by enacting our values in our everyday lives.
 And I don’t mean passively—that’s about as good as nothing at all.
 We have to represent our values in our lives.
 We can’t pretend we didn’t see family violence or corporate theft.
 We have to see others as valuable and ourselves as equal to them.
-We have to believe enough in ourselves as good people that we will have complete confidence when responding to our loving, empathetic nature.
-We have to set the tone.
+We have to believe enough in ourselves as good people that we will have complete confidence when responding with our most loving, empathetic nature.
+We have to set the tone for where we want to live.
 We have to establish the example.
 We have to wisely impart the value of differing perspectives and open minds.

 No one side has the answer to everything.
-If one approach worked we would surely have a super-successful example right now.
+If one approach worked we would surely have a super-successful example of it by now.
 None exists because each situation must be taken in its own context.
-Sometimes a more aggressive, experimental, optimistic liberal-leaning perspective would find a new solution previously unsought-after.
+Sometimes a more aggressive, experimental, optimistic perspective would find a new solution previously unsought-after.
 Or maybe someone more conservative would play it safer and stick to what is known and thereby avoid what was destined to become a serious problem.
+Each has its advantages.

 Several recent studies demonstrated that conservatives are well-named.
 They prefer the known, and have greater fears about the unknown than do people who identify as liberals.
-In cave-man terms, one of these groups would have more members running off cliffs chasing pretty birds to eat, while the other would starve to death by refusing to hunt due to their fear of getting eaten by predators.
+In cave-man terms, one of these groups would have more members running off cliffs chasing pretty birds to eat, while the other would starve to death by refusing to leave their cave for fear of getting eaten by predators.
 Again, both groups starve or die because neither group has all the right answers.
-It depends on the situation.
+They’re better to work together.

 Humility is what remains once ego is deserted.
-Do not assume you are correct.
-For you will learn more from assuming you are incorrect and re-proofing your current beliefs.
-Always respect the source of others ideas as being valid and worthy of pursuit (surely 49% of a population is worthy of at least some attention).
-Operating from that cooperative place, you will gain the strength necessary to carry the degree of wisdom that is required to competently lead.
+Do not assume you are correct, for you will learn more from assuming you are incorrect and re-proofing your current beliefs.
+Always respect others.
+Operating from that cooperative place, you will gain the strength necessary to carry the degree of wisdom that is required to competently contribute.
 Anything absolute is nothing more than ego played out on a political stage.
 And egos—our own or other people’s—won’t lead any of us anywhere we would want to go.

 Respect other ideas.
 Embrace them as though they were your own.
 Expand yourself by including the perspectives of many kinds of people.
-Because that multi-facted perspective is what the world calls Wisdom.
+Because that multi-faceted perspective is what the world calls wisdom.